-Gently returning to nature what nature has given us.
+Returning to nature what nature gives us.

 Sustainability and the future of the planet is in everyone’s hands.
 How you work, consume, and face the day to day to be more respectful with the environment is key.
 By changing small things, we can achieve a bigger positive impact and a more sustainable company.

 We firmly believe in sustainable cosmetics: “Returning to nature what nature has given us“, a project of Vytrus commitment with the planet and with nature.
 It is a “socially responsible investment”: the company allocates a percentage of the turnover of its cosmetic ingredients to collaborate with social, scientific and / or research projects related to the preservation of natural heritage, the environment and plant protection.
 In this sense, Vytrus prioritizes dedicating efforts to proximity projects as a sign of commitment to the nearby environment.

 Projects that generates a positive impact on nature

 Custody of a unique forest to preserve it for 25 years through the Sèlvans association

 From our passion for nature this initiative was born, a collaboration agreement with Sèlvans for the custody of a unique forest in the Vall d’en Bas (Gerona), so that it can become a mature forest, avoiding its felling to make an efficient management of the same, through a custody agreement, thus contributing to the protection of the natural heritage of Catalonia.

 The objective of the Sèlvans Association is the conservation of the singular forest heritage of Catalonia, as well as the valorization of the ecosystem services of the most mature forests, the scientific verification of the benefits of these on the health and well-being of people, and the dissemination of the ecological, ethnological, and social values of these forests.